ryancho-hakhyeon/Management/README.md

 ## Introduction

-<p>This is a Web Application that is able to see all employees information and work schedule.
-Also, you can add your work day on the shift table.</p>
+<p>This is a simple and basic web application.
+It is able to contain and show all employees information including full name, contacts, address, and their position.
+Also, modification of information is freely allowed, so everyone who use this web application has all permistion to do including add, update, and delete.</p>

 ## Development Tools